alexandrahably/imdb_scraper/README.md

 # IMDB Scraper

-This app scrapes IMDB's website to retrieve the top 20 movies.
+This app scrapes IMDB's website to retrieve the top 20 movies, and saves them in a descending order to csv files, based on:
+- their original IMDB rating
+- an adjusted rating, that takes into account:
+  - the number of won Oscars (if there are any) as rewards and
+  - the number of the received votes (if it is remarkably small) as penalties

 It can be run locally and by using Docker.